A 20 year plan for investing in Basingstoke’s success

 The plan outlines a number of potential major projects that would benefit the economic growth of the town and would need funding.

 - Area wide infrastructure improvements to support the economic development of Basingstoke would be associated with the Manydown housing development, funded by a mixture of government and developer funding.
-These could include a new secondary school for Basingstoke, a new country park and safeguarding the future potential to provide for a western by-pass for Basingstoke, potentially linking M3 Junction 7 to the A339.
+These could include a new secondary school for Basingstoke and a new country park.

 - Superfast broadband development is needed for commercial areas, especially for Chineham Park and Basing View.